Skip to content

 The Upper Church

-From the outside, the church does not look special or spectacular at first, it is simply designed and consists mainly of flat bricks.
-Also from the inside (for the average tourist) it does not seem to be really different from other basilicas.
-An artistically decorated chancel, marble decorations in the floor and an attached atrium do not necessarily indicate an extraordinary history of this place.
+From the outside, the church does not initially look special or spectacular; it is simply designed and consists mainly of flat bricks.
+Even from the inside it doesn't seem to be any different from other basilicas (to the average tourist).
+An ornately decorated chancel, marble decorations in the floor and an adjoining forecourt do not necessarily indicate an extraordinary history of this place.

-But here comes the clou: the church - or better: the building complex - does not only consist of the basilica itself.
-It is above all its multi-layered structure that makes it a remarkable sight.
-As under the church at street level that is directly visible to us, there are two further underground floors.
-The ancient and up to two thousand years old buildings hidden here are now invisibly slumbering beneath the buildings of the new Rome.
+But here's the highlight: The church - or better: the building complex - does not just consist of the basilica itself.
+It is primarily due to its multi-layered structure that it becomes a remarkable sight.
+Because below the church at street level, which is directly visible to us, there are two additional underground floors.
+The ancient buildings hidden here, which are up to two thousand years old, now slumber invisibly beneath the buildings of the new Rome.

-The building complex thus consists of three levels:
+The building complex therefore consists of three levels:

-• The medieval Basilica of San Clemente at our current street level, built from 1108 onwards, this part is also Upper Church called
+• The medieval Basilica of San Clemente at our current street level, built from 1108.
+This part is also Upper church called

-• Below this is the Lower churchan early Christian basilica of 384
+• Among them is the Underground church, an early Christian basilica from 384

-• One floor below you will find Roman remains of buildings from the 1st to 3rd century, which also contain a temple of the Mithras cult, also called Mithras room
+• One floor lower you will find remains of Roman buildings from the 1st to 3rd centuries, which also contain a temple of the Mithras cult, also known as the Mithraeum

 Innenraum der Basilika San Clemente in Rom